Noplog/raft-core/readme.md

 * The locking code is horrible.
 Should it be implemented in Akka (or similar) and the locks removed?
 * Real implementations are required (like protobuf, HTTP etc...)
 * Make parts of it more extendable (i.e. interfaces for the logs)
+* Various improvements to the log (documented as todos in the `MonotonicLog.cs` file)
 * Tests
 * Logging
 * Perf